What’s the Difference Between Medicare and Medicaid?

 • Inpatient hospital stays

-• Skilled nursing facility care
+• Skilled nursing facility care (short-term, not permanent living)

-• Some home health services
+• Some home health care

 Part B – Medical Insurance